2008 United States presidential election in New Mexico: Electors

 Officially the voters of New Mexico cast their ballots for electors: representatives to the Electoral College.
 New Mexico is allocated five electors because it has three congressional districts and two senators.
-All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of five electors, who pledge to vote for their candidate and his or her running mate.
+All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of five electors, who pledge to vote for their candidate and their running mate.
 Whoever wins the majority of votes in the state is awarded all five electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
-An elector who votes for someone other than his or her candidate is known as a faithless elector.
+An elector who votes for someone other than their candidate is known as a faithless elector.

 The electors of each state and of the District of Columbia met on December 15, 2008, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body; instead the electors from each state and the District of Columbia meet in their respective capitols.

 The following were the members of the Electoral College from the state.
 All five were pledged to Barack Obama and Joe Biden: